rgeber/sureal-tauri-sidecar/README.md

 ### App crashes on reload due to `LOCK` file

-Surrealdb is configured to use persistent storage located in `/tmp/test.db`.
+SurrealDB is configured to use persistent storage located in `/tmp/test.db`.
 When npm or cargo reload after a code change it may be too quick and the lock file is still present.

 In a real world scenario I'd recommend to re-try a few times in that case.
 But for the sake of simplicity I didn't